NLnetLabs/nameshed/doc/manual/source/building.rst

   cargo install --locked cascade

 The command will build Cascade and install it in the same directory that Cargo itself lives in, likely ``$HOME/.cargo/bin``.
-This means Cascade will be in your path, too.
+Ensure this directory is in your PATH so you can run Cascade immediately.

 Updating
 """"""""